uikit/uikit-site/docs/pages/form.md

 ## Accessibility

-Make sure that the form controls have an accessible name.
+To improve accessibility for the Form component, make sure that the form controls have an accessible name.
 If no `<label>` element is associated, use an `aria-label` property.